Mazurex/Mazurex-Discord-Bot/README.md

 ![image](https://user-images.githubusercontent.com/93735179/204051758-d68ab8ba-af62-4b53-a281-551c05902f41.png)

 You're almost done!
-If you create any new commands, in the terminal (if you're using visual studio code, you can press "ctrl + `") type in "node deploy-commands.js"
+If you create any new commands, in the terminal type in "node deploy-commands.js"

 To start your bot, in the terminal type in "node index.js", you should see "Ready!" appear in the console shortly after, and the bot should be online, if you close the console/program, the bot will stay online for a bit but it is off.